yellowtree/geoip-detect/readme.txt

 = 2.2.0 =
 * FIX: Removing automatic update due to wp.org repo guidelines.
 See updated installation informations.
+* FIX: Update Maxmind Reader to 1.0.3 (there were issues when the PHP extension mbstring was not installed)
 * NEW: Commercial database is now supported.
 You can specify a manual path in the options.

 = 2.1.2 =